 Sign and date the form.
 Enter your mailing address if it is different from the address on line 3.

 Mail your completed form to the township or city assessor in which the property is located.
 This address may be on your most recent tax bill or assessment notice.
 Do not send this form directly to the Department of Treasury.
-If you have any questions, visit our Web site at www.michigan.gov/treasury or call 1-800-827-4000.
+If you have any questions, visit the Michigan Department of Treasury or call 800-827-4000.